 Step 1 – Take a deep breath

 Focusing on your breathing by taking deep, slow breaths can help you relax and reduces the physiological symptoms you are experiencing.
-In particular, deep breaths can help reduce the typical “fight or flight” response sufferers experience, calming your body down.
+In particular, deep breaths can help reduce the typical “fight or flight” response, calming your body down.

 Step 2 – Accept your situation

-Accept that you are feeling anxious, and remind yourself that this is a result of your brain playing a trick on you.
-Don’t feel guilty or ashamed of your anxiety; instead, remind yourself that it will pass.
+Accept that you are feeling how you are feeling, and remind yourself that this is a result of your brain playing a trick on you.
+Don’t feel guilty or ashamed of your reaction; instead, remind yourself that it will pass.

 Step 3 – Focus on the moment

-Most anxiety (but not all) is triggered by possible future events.
+Most reactions to stress (though not all) are triggered by possible future events.
 Instead of thinking about what might happen, focus on what you are doing at the moment.
-Don’t fall into the trap of doing nothing while anxious, as this can make you feel even worse.
+Don’t fall into the trap of doing nothing while in this state, as this can make you feel even worse.
 Instead, try and get started on an activity, even if it as simple as doing some housework.

-By concentrating on the activity instead of your anxiety, you can start to feel better – your brain can only focus on one thing at a time.
+By concentrating on the activity instead, you may start to feel better as your brain tends to only focus on one thing at a time.

 3. Try Journaling